-Fringilla’s main target is ethical investments.
+Fringilla’s main focus is ethical investments.

-Below some examples of green investments, at the same time high technology:
+Below are some examples of green investments, which also involve sophisticated technology:

-In July 2020 their share price had increased 110% for the last 12 months.
+In July 2020 their share price had increased 110% over the last 12 months.

-July 2020 the share value had increased 178% for the last 12 months.
+July 2020 their share value had increased 178% over the last 12 months.

 Background for owner Tore Audun Høie:

-Civil Engineer Heriot Watt University, Scotland, management diploma Heriot Watt University, PhD Danmarks Tekniske Universitet.
+Civil Engineer Heriot Watt University, Scotland; management diploma Heriot Watt University, PhD Danmarks Tekniske Universitet.